 That’s when Word’s footnote and endnote tools really come in handy.
 These tools automatically maintain sequential note numbers, create space for endnotes at the end of the document or section, and make sure that your footnotes stay with their associated text—even if that text moves to a different page.
 Best of all, the tools are easy to use.

-The images below are from Word for Office 365, which is currently the same as Word 2019.
-The steps are the same for Word 2016, Word 2013, and Word 2010.
+The images below are from Word for Microsoft 365 (formerly Office 365).
+The steps are the same for Word 2019, Word 2016, Word 2013, and Word 2010.
 However, your interface may look slightly different in those older versions.

 Don’t miss the three benefits of using Word’s footnote and endnote tools explained at the end of this tutorial.